-• Type: An identifier of the service endpoint (logical name describing the capability of the service.
-Ex: Printer, TV ...)

-• Scope: An extensibility point that may be used to organize the services into logical groups (Ex: for the printer service the scope could be Color, Black & White ...)
+- Type: An identifier of the service endpoint (logical name describing the capability of the service.
+Ex: Printer, TV) - "Scope: An extensibility point that may be used to organize the services into logical groups (Ex: for the printer service the scope could be Color, Black and White)

-Assuming now that these two attributes identify the service, they can then be used to protect the client's probe messages by encrypting other attributes of the message1:
+Let's assume now that these two attributes can be considered as identifier of the service.
+These attributes can then be used to protect the client's probe messages by encrypting some of the attributes of the message2: